I just found two of the most beautiful lamps at a consignment shop. The woman said that they had just come in, and so I snagged them.

-Unfortunately, they do not have lamp shades, nor is there even a way to attach a lampshade.
-It’s just the base, a stem, a socket and then a bulb of some sort.
+Unfortunately, the lamps do not have lampshades, nor is there even a way to attach a lampshade.
+It’s just the base, a stem, a socket, and then a bulb of some sort.

-I know that they make these clip on lampshades, but I have one on a small lamp and it’s pretty horrible.
+I know that they make these clip-on lampshades, but I have one on a small lamp, which isn’t ideal.
 It’s always crooked, no matter how much I fuss with it.

 I realize that lampshades are difficult.
 No, wait.
 That’s not right.

 Lampshades are very difficult.

 And one reason they are so tough is that sometimes the manufacturers don’t even get it right.

 In their defense, it’s not a precise science because not all lamps are the same size and proportions.
 Plus, there are other things, such as the lampshades and fittings, to attach the lamps’ shades.

 But, here’s the good news, at least when we’re talking lampshades for table lamps.
 Most of the time, there’s more than one shape or size that will work.

 So, for today, we’re going to discuss all of the basics about lampshades.